Johannine epistles: The Third Epistle of John

 The third epistle, also a short letter from "the elder", is addressed to a man named Gaius and mentioned as "a dear friend".
 It talks about a man named Diotrephes who has resisted missionaries, including those sent by the elder.
 Diotrephes's hostility and lack of hospitality has spurned the elder to write to Gaius asking him to take more responsibility for these missionaries.

 It is believed that the letter was delivered by a third person, Demetrius.

 Reception and authenticity

 Canon

 The First Epistle of John and probably the Second Epistle of John occur in the old canons.
 The Muratorian canon mentions two letters of John, the First and probably the Second.
-Church Fathers like Origen and Eusebius afford the First Epistle of John a high status, but they had a lesser view of the Second Epistle of John, and especially the Third Epistle of John.
+Both had been quoted, and explicitly attributed to John the Apostle for the first time, in Irenaeus' Against Heresies.

+In his Commentary on John, Origen accepts the First Epistle as genuine but puts in doubt the other two, claiming that "not all consider them to be genuine".

+Eusebius hypothesized that the first epistle alone was written by the Apostle John, while the second and the third were written by John the Elder, who had been named by Papias as an early follower of the apostles but not as an Apostle himself; Eusebius also identified John the Elder as the author of Revelation.

 In the fourth century, the Western Church came to consider all three letters canonical and attributed them to John the Evangelist.
 The Eastern Church followed after.